What are quality gates and why should you have them?

 A little analogy

-As you know, I like to explain PM concepts with analogies.
+As you know, I like to explain project management concepts with analogies.
 So here is one for you: Imagine you’re going on a diving trip in the blue waters of Tahiti.
 The diving instructor is checking every candidate for his equipment: Got a mask on?
 Checked.
 Fins on?
 Checked.
 Air source working?
 Checked.
 No diver is allowed to pass into the water without having undergone this safety check.
 That’s how quality gates work.

 Pre-diving safety check as an analogy for a quality gate